k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/About.md

 ---

-## About K2view Fabric Web Studio 2.1
+## About K2view Fabric Web Studio for Docker Compose or Podman, version 2.1

 K2view Fabric Web Studio provides developers, architects, and data teams with a unified environment for designing, building, managing, and deploying data-driven solutions across various integration, data product, orchestration, and transformation use cases.